Data Quality Metric Library

 |

-The percentage of the number of retaining walls with a known recorded condition less than 6 years old at the end of the reported financial year.
+The percentage of the number of retaining walls with a known recorded condition less than six years old at the end of the reported financial year.

 Metric Purpose